 Can I be sued personally for my acts as a volunteer?

 As a volunteer, you might worry about being sued if you do something wrong or fail to do something while volunteering.
-The Volunteer Protection Act (VPA) is a federal law and the Maryland Volunteer Service Act (MVSA) is a state law.
-Both federal and state law provide some protections.
-States are allowed to pass laws to give volunteers more protection, but cannot remove any of the protections in the federal law.
-As a Maryland volunteer, this means you are covered under both the VPA and the MVSA where it provides additional protection.
+The federal Volunteer Protection Act (VPA) and the Maryland Volunteer Service Act (MVSA) provide some protections.
+As a Maryland volunteer, this means you are covered under both the VPA and the MVSA, where it provides additional protection.

 Generally, you will not be held legally responsible for any harm or injury you caused as a volunteer if you: